 - Support for noisy functions.
 Results of A/B tests and simulations with reinforcement learning agents often exhibit high amounts of noise.
-Ax supports state-of-the-art algorithms that work better than traditional Bayesian optimization in high-noise settings.
+Ax supports state-of-the-art algorithms which work better than traditional Bayesian optimization in high-noise settings.

 - Customization.
 Ax's developer API makes it easy to integrate custom data modeling and decision algorithms.
-This allows developers to build their own, custom optimization services with minimal overhead.
+This allows developers to build their own custom optimization services with minimal overhead.